strimzi/strimzi.github.io/_posts/2026-04-17-strimzicon2026-schedule.md

 You can find more details about speakers and sessions on the official [page](https://community.cncf.io/events/details/cncf-virtual-project-events-hosted-by-cncf-presents-strimzicon-virtual-2026/) as part of the CNCF events.

-Looking forward to seeing you at the conference and don't forget to [register](https://community.cncf.io/events/details/cncf-virtual-project-events-hosted-by-cncf-presents-strimzicon-virtual-2026/).
+We look forward to seeing you at the conference.
+[Register here](https://community.cncf.io/events/details/cncf-virtual-project-events-hosted-by-cncf-presents-strimzicon-virtual-2026/).
 It's free!